robcowell-gearset/robcowell-gearset/README.md

 - 🔭 I’m currently working on ...
 DevOps by day, demoscene by night
 - 🌱 I’m currently learning ... every day
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on ... your Salesforce DevOps success
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with ... affording a Lamborghini
 - 💬 Ask me about ...
 Salesforce DevOps
 - 📫 How to reach me: ...
 Twitter, @robsalesforce
 - 😄 Pronouns: ... he/him/his
-- ⚡ Fun fact: ...
-TBD